nihr43/rcss-notes/README.md

 	- second, the compute nodes will need to have this machine set as their default gateway.
 See seperate note 'centos networking'
 	- on the gateway, the external nic needs to be in the public zone, masquerading needs to be enabled on the pulic zone, and the internal nic needs to be assigned on the internal zone.
 	- `firewall-cmd` is used to get-zones, change-zones, and add-masqeurade
+	- note .. zone `external` may already have masquerading enabled